-The Company has performance obligations associated with commitments in customer contracts for future services that have not yet been recognized as revenue.
-As of December 31, 2022, the aggregate amount of the transaction price allocated to the remaining performance obligations related to customer contracts that were unsatisfied or partially unsatisfied, including deferred revenue, was approximately \$10.1 million.
-Given the applicable contract terms, approximately \$6.2 million is expected to be recognized as revenue within one year and approximately \$3.9 million is expected to be recognized between two to five years.
+We have performance obligations associated with commitments in customer contracts for future services that have not yet been recognized as revenue.
+As of December 31, 2023, the aggregate amount of the transaction price allocated to the remaining performance obligations related to customer contracts that were unsatisfied or partially unsatisfied, including deferred revenue, was approximately \$9.4 million.
+Given the applicable contract terms, approximately \$8.1 million is expected to be recognized as revenue within one year and approximately \$1.3 million is expected to be recognized between two to five years.
 This amount does not include contracts to which the customer is not committed.
 The estimated timing of the recognition of remaining unsatisfied performance obligations is subject to change and is affected by changes to scope, changes in timing of delivery of products and services, or contract modifications.